yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 - The basic idea of this model is to assume that the future will be more or less the **same** as the (recent) past.
 Thus, the only pattern that this model will learn from demand history is its **level**.

 -  Large values of alpha mean that the model pays attention mainly to the most recent past observations, whereas smaller values mean more of the history is taken into account when making a prediction.

+- Our focecast depend on the level which is a constant value after our last known data point.